AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

-The difference between AdaTerm and the related work~(\cite{ilboudo2020robust}) is threefold.
-First, for $m$, the difference lies in how the interpolation between the value before the update and the update amount is performed.
-In the past work, the discounted sum of $w_{mv}$ was used, but in AdaTerm, $\overline{w}_{mv}$ is used instead, which eliminates the need to store the discounted sum in memory.
+In AdaTerm, the robustness to noise is qualitatively expressed differently from the previous studies~\cite{ilboudo2020robust,ilboudo2021adaptive}, owing to the following two factors.

-Secondly, $v$ is now updated robustly depending on $w_{mv}$, ensuring that the observation of aberrant gradients $g$ would not cause a sudden increase of $v$ and inadvertently loosen the threshold for other aberrant update amounts in the next and subsequent steps.
-In addition, it is expected to coordinate among the axes.
-That is, if an anomaly is detected only on a particular axis, $\Delta s$ on that axis will become larger, making $v$ on that axis larger and mitigating the anomaly detection.
-Conversely, if anomalies are detected in most axes, $\Delta s \simeq \epsilon^2$ will continue to exclude the anomalies as described above.
-Such adaptive behaviors would yield stable updates even if $\beta$ is smaller than the conventional $\beta_2$ ($= 0.999$ in most optimizers).
+First, $v$ is now updated robustly depending on $w_{mv}$, ensuring that the observation of aberrant gradients $g$ would not cause a sudden increase in the scale parameter and inadvertently loosen the threshold for other aberrant update directions in the next and subsequent steps.
+In addition, the update of the scale $v$ is expected to self-coordinate among the axes, by virtue of the inter-dependency between all of the parameters when estimating the scale.

+Indeed, in a diagonal Gaussian distribution, the scale for each axis can and is estimated independently; however, in a diagonal Student's t-distribution, each entry of the scale also depends on the previous value of the other entries, leading to a coordinated update of the scales.
+This inter-dependency exists thanks to the Mahalanobis distance metric $D$ and its intervention in the weight computation $w_{mv}$.